Hoblirm/CppConsole/README.md

 cppconsole
 ```

-Once CppConsole starts up, we are ready to being the example.
+Once CppConsole starts up, we are ready to begin the example.
 Since we'll be using the strftime() method, we'll need to include the time.h header.
 Enter this into the console:

 ```bash
 #include <time.h>